-- 6.2 Development Charges will not apply to the following land use applications, which are deemed to have no significant impact on provision of bulk infrastructure, and which has a social and/or economic benefit to the municipality and/or the community: - 6.2.1 Home early childhood development centres - 6.2.2 Community based churches and places of religious worship (it must be clear that such development will not lead to a significant additional service usage that will have an increased demand on municipal services) - 6.2.3 House shops up to the lesser of 30% of the floor area of the buildings on the site or 50m2 per erf. - 6.2.4 Second dwellings up to a total maximum of five bedrooms per erf will not trigger a Development Charges payment, any bedrooms in excess of five will be charged per bedroom at the usage rate of the "student room" category. - 6.2.5 Accommodation establishments (bed and breakfast/guest rooms): up to the first five bedrooms of an existing dwelling thereafter Development Charges will be charged per bedroom at the usage rate of the "student room" category.
+- 6.1.2 The approval of building plans in terms of the National Building Regulations and Building Standards Act 103 of 1977. - 6.2 Development Charges will not apply to the following land use applications, which are deemed to have no significant impact on provision of bulk infrastructure, and which has a social and/or economic benefit to the municipality and/or the community: - 6.2.1 Home / non-commercial early childhood development centres that serve the surrounding community. - 6.2.2 Community based churches and places of religious worship (it must be clear that such development will not lead to a significant additional service usage that will have an increased demand on municipal services) - 6.2.3 House shops up to the lesser of 30% of the floor area of the buildings on the site or 50m2 per erf. - 6.2.4 Second dwellings up to a total maximum of five bedrooms per erf will not trigger a Development Charges payment, any bedrooms in excess of five will be charged per bedroom at the usage rate of the "student room" category. - 6.2.5 Accommodation establishments (bed and breakfast/guest rooms): up to the first five bedrooms of an existing dwelling thereafter Development Charges will be charged per bedroom at the usage rate of the "student room" category.
 The assessment will be based on the total number of bedrooms in the house and not the number of bedrooms operating as guest rooms.
 Any additional land use that is not integral to the accommodation function (restaurant, spa, gym, office, and conference centre) must be added as GLA (General Business) and will be additional to the Development Charges calculated per room. - 6.2.6 Breaking New Ground (BNG) housing projects implemented by the municipality.
 These projects are approved by council prior to implementation and such approval should include financial commitments regarding the provision of bulk services for these projects.
 It is thus not necessary for development charges since the provision of bulk services are to be funded by alternative funding sources. - 6.2.7 Development Charges will also not apply to the following land use applications.
 This is in order to incentivise and support private landowners and/or emerging developers to supply affordable housing units for rental or purchase as government alone cannot keep up with this demand.
 This incentive will be granted at the discretion of the Director: Infrastructure Services and the Developer must provide proof that the development complies with the following criteria: